cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 acra-addzone
 ```

-This creates a new zone and you get a JSON object like this:
+This creates a new zone, and you get a JSON object like this:

 ```
 {"id":"DDDDDDDDQHpbUSOgYTzqCktp","public_key":"VUVDMgAAAC3yMBGsAmK/wBXZkL8iBv/C+7hqoQtSZpYoi4fZYMafkJbWe2dL"}